General Information:

 We would house polecats/hybrids similarly to ferrets.

-Just like ferrets, polecats/hybrids can be housed both indoors and outdoors.
+Just like ferrets, polecats/hybrids can be housed both indoors and outdoors, however, we personally prefer an outdoor environment.

 Avoid housing around prey species such as rodents and rabbits.
 Ferrets are natural predators to most rodents; a polecat/hybrid's general scent can cause distress to prey animals.

 Polecats are anatomically very similar to ferrets.
-They're known for their 'slinky' bodies.
-They have flexible spines and collapsable ribs that make it very easy for them to escape through spaces you wouldn't initially expect.
+They're known for their 'slinky' flexible bodies that make it very easy for them to escape through spaces you wouldn't initially expect.

 Outdoors:

 You must ensure your outdoor enclosure is sturdy with a source of natural light.
-We would recommend a custom build insulated and metal-framed shed or an outbuilding.
+We would recommend a custom build insulated shed, perhaps even with metal-frames, an outbuilding.
+Access to natural lighting is beneficial for ferrets and polecats.

-We advise that their outdoor area is safe from extreme weather conditions.
+We advise that their outdoor area is safe from extreme weather conditions, this is particularly important in warmer weathers as they're extremely prone to heatstroke.

 It's important to note that polecats are preyed upon by foxes, so your outdoor enclosures must be fox proof.